 She is survived by her son, Dr. Michael Pawlowski, a physician in Texas, and her two granddaughters, Alexa and Caitlin; and also by her daughter Alinka Zyrmont Sullivan, and nephews and nieces in Dundee.
-Funeral services were held at Dundee Crematorium and her ashes were scattered near the sea in Broughty Ferry next to her family.
+Funeral services are to be held at Sturrocks, Dundee, Scotland, on:

 I will see you in the rainbows and remember your flaming red hair and blue eyes, and the colourful life you led.

 I will see you in the smiles of your lovely granddaughters.